jeffpar/pcjs.v1/disks/pc/os2/misc/1.0/88286/README.md

 	88286

 The 5-digit number indicates the day the files were built.
-The first 2 digits are the year (88) and the 3 remaining digits are the day of the year (286 or October 12).
+The first 2 digits (88) are the year and the 3 remaining digits (286) are the day of the year (October 12).

 A directory listing of this disk is provided [below](#directory-of-os2-10-debugger-boot-disk).